haromeee/ianKimOnlineWebShopTestSolution/README.md

 This is Ian Kim's Complete App Automation Suite.

-The suite uses Playwright Test with TypeScript, a Page Object Model (POM), reusable flow/services (e.g. purchase flow) and BDD feature files executed via playwright-bdd.
+The suite uses Playwright Test (TypeScript) with Gherkin BDD via playwright-bdd.
+Feature files are converted to Playwright specs with bddgen, so we keep BDD readability and still get Playwright’s fixtures, tracing, retries, reporters and projects.

+With a single fixtures (index.ts) file extends test (from playwright-bdd) to inject all Page Objects and flows into test steps.

 ---